 It’s spring.
 The grass in your yard is shooting up and you’re just not equipped to deal with it due to the rough terrain.
 So what do you do?
-Do you resign yourself to cutting the difficult areas by hand?
+Do you resign yourself to cutting the troubling areas by hand?
 No!
 There is an easier way – just get a zero turn mower that can deal with hills!

-The problem is that there are so many of these products on the market.
+The problem is there are so many of these products on the market.
 To help you find one that would fit your needs, we’ve selected some of the best zero turn mowers for hills for your perusal.
 Take a look at the list below – you can see every model we’ll be discussing, as well as its horsepower rating.

 Looking for push lawn mower instead?
 Check out our list of the best push lawn mower available today.
 Read it right here.